 Why make a will?

-Naomi Pinder, from Catherine Higgins Law, explains the importance of making a will and using Woodlands Hospice Will Service:
+Naomi Pinder, from Catherine Higgins Law, explains the importance of making a will and taking part in Woodlands' Charity Will Month this April:

 Reasons to make your Will during Woodlands' Charity Will Month